mkrueger/game_cheetah/README.md

 See:
 https://doc.rust-lang.org/cargo/getting-started/installation.html

-Then install it with: `cargo install game_cheetah` Ensure that the cargo bin path is in your PATH (but cargo tells you about it)
+Then install it with: `cargo install game-cheetah` Ensure that the cargo bin path is in your PATH (but cargo tells you about it)

 # Get binaries